idirlab/freebases/README.md

 ## Experiments & Results

-We conducted all the link prediction experiments on four datasets using DGL-KE framework ([Zheng et al.,2020](https://arxiv.org/pdf/2004.08532.pdf)).
+We conducted all the link prediction experiments on four datasets using the DGL-KE framework ([Zheng et al.,2020](https://arxiv.org/pdf/2004.08532.pdf)).

 The hyperparameters used for each experiment, its training/test time, and more details can be found in the script provided for each dataset.